Billieo/FinTech-Case-Study/README.md

 * Ripple business activities is payment processing and cyprocurrency, which enable banks and financial institution to transfer cross-border payment through the use of _XRP_ on _Ripple network

-  > **RippleNet** is a digital payment processing system that allows money to move at the speed of the internet.[RippleNet Overview](https://ripple.com/ripplenet)
+  > **RippleNet** is a digital payment processing system that allows money to move at the speed of the internet.
+[RippleNet Overview](https://ripple.com/ripplenet)

   > **XRP** is ripple cyptocurreny is a digital asset that is use on the XRP ledger for alternative liquid solution.
 XRP uses consensus protocol, which all validated has to agree on before the transaction is valid.
 [XRP Overview](https://xrpl.org/overview.html)